Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintB/us008/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

 * **AC1:** The system should allow VFM to generate a list of vehicles requiring a check-up.
-* **AC2:** After generating the list, the system should present it in a dedicated dashboard or interface accessible to the VFM, showcasing the vehicles requiring a check-up.
-* **AC3:** The list should include relevant information for each vehicle, such as its identification number, type, kilometers driven since the last check-up, and frequency of checkup.
+* **AC2:** The list should include relevant information for each vehicle, such as its identification number, type, kilometers driven since the last check-up, and frequency of checkup.
-* **AC4:** The system should automatically include vehicles in the list if they are within 5% of reaching the mileage limit or if exceeds it.
+* **AC3:** The system should automatically include vehicles in the list if they are within 5% of reaching the mileage limit or if exceeds it.

 ### 1.4.
 Found out Dependencies